Thalassaemia Test Singapore

 • 25% chance the child will not be affected

-If both partners are carriers, your doctor may refer you to a genetic counsellor or specialist for further options — such as prenatal testing or IVF with screening.
+If both partners are carriers, your doctor may refer you to a genetic counsellor or specialist for further options, such as prenatal testing or IVF with screening.

-• Planning for pregnancy or starting IVF
+• Are planning for pregnancy

-• From a family with known thalassaemia history
+• Have a family history of thalassaemia

 What Does the Thalassaemia Test Involve?